Skip to Content

 Food technology is very important to the New Zealand economy.

-Massey University has a long-established reputation for its four-year food technology degree:
+Massey University has a long-established reputation for its four-year food technology degree the Bachelor of Food Technology with Honours.

 Massey University’s Bachelor of Food Technology (Honours) is accredited by the US-based Institute of Food Technologists (IFT).
 We have the distinction of being one of only two universities outside the Americas to have achieved this recognition.